Comparing Snowflake and Other Engines

 With Transformer and Data Collector, you can use heterogeneous origins and destinations to read from and write to a wide range of systems.
 Transformer for Snowflake pipelines process Snowflake data – all origins and destinations read from and write to Snowflake.

 However, many concepts and behaviors remain exactly the same.
 For example, you use origin, processor, and destination stages to define processing in all pipeline types.
 You create jobs to run pipelines.
-You can use runtime parameters in all StreamSets pipelines.
+You can use runtime parameters in all pipelines.

 Here are some highlights of the similarities and differences between Transformer for Snowflake and Transformer and Data Collector: